zvada/technology/docs/documentation/new-doc-area.md

     1. Check the box marked `Initialize this repository with a README`

-1. Identify the repository as using mkdocs
+1. Identify the repository as using mkdocs:

     1. On the repository home page (i.e., `https://github.com/opensciencegrid/<REPO NAME>`), click the “Manage topics” link